YugeWang/QM_final/README.md

 Hot deck imputaion and VIF is processed using R.

-Datasets used is also attached.
+Datasets used and is also attached.

+appendix is also attached.